Thinking of starting an LLC in Utah?

 - Sell physical products (online or physical retail store) to Utah residents (conditions apply)

-The statewide sales tax rate in Utah is 4.65%.
-However, sales tax rates also vary depending on the county and locality where you do business and the type of business you have.
+Utah's base state sales tax rate is 4.85%.
+However, local jurisdictions may apply additional sales taxes, resulting in total combined rates that typically range from 6.1% to 9.5%, depending on the specific location.
 Registering for a sales tax license is a simple and free process.
 You can request a Utah sales tax number in two ways:

 - Via Taxpayer Access Point (TAP)